Licensed Therapist. Certified Life Coach. Credentialed Supervisor.

 More about Scott

 Scott graduated summa cum laude with a master’s degree in Marriage and Family Therapy from Christian Theological Seminary in Indianapolis.
 He then completed a two-year program in life coaching through the Institute for Professional Excellence in Coaching.
 Currently, he is a PhD candidate in the online doctoral program in Marriage and Family Therapy at the University of Louisiana at Monroe.
-He is an Approved Supervisor through the American Association for Marriage and Family Therapy and Past President on the Board of Directors for the Indiana Association for Marriage and Family Therapy.
-In addition to working with therapy, coaching, and supervision clients in his private practice, he serves as the Residency Director and a supervisor of resident therapists at the Christian Theological Seminary (CTS) Counseling Center, teaches in the CTS Marriage and Family Therapy Program, and offers workshops.
+He is an Approved Supervisor through the American Association for Marriage and Family Therapy and a past president of the Indiana Association for Marriage and Family Therapy.
+In addition to working with therapy, coaching, and supervision clients in his private practice, he has served as the Residency Director and a supervisor of resident therapists at the Christian Theological Seminary (CTS) Counseling Center, taught courses in the CTS Marriage and Family Therapy Program, and offers workshops.